Private, In-Home Tutoring in Spring Hill, Kansas

-SchoolTutoring Academy’s tutoring programs for Spring Hill students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Spring Hill, Kansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students are held to a high standard not only for learning but for behavior.
 The district also believes in promoting ideas of responsibility, respect, and safety.
 The curriculum used is the Kansas College and Career Ready Standards which provide high quality and comprehensive learning objectives in each subject.
 Spring Hill Unified School District has a rigorous curriculum that challenges students to achieve their best.
 All students are given opportunities to succeed.
 Student expectations are clearly defined, and teachers have opportunities to tailor their lessons to fit the individual needs of students.